-Each class participates in 12 study/travel seminars involving about 55 days over twenty-two months.
+Class XII will participate in 11 study/travel seminars involving about 55 days over twenty-two months.
 These seminars are scheduled on alternating months.
+The program includes:

-- Ten seminars held in locations throughout Florida (each three to five days)
+- Nine seminars held in locations throughout Florida (each three to five days)

 Who conducts the seminars?